 To make sit and wait fun, try adding “sit for everything” into your daily life.
 More specifically, ask your dog to sit before he gets anything he finds fun and valuable: Sit before walks.
 Sit to start tug, fetch, and chase games.
 Sit for treats and dinner.
-Sit before snapping off the leash for a romp in the woods.
+Sit before snapping off the leash for a romp in the park.
 Whatever your dog gets excited about, have him sit and wait before doing it.
 Your dog will soon associate sitting and being patient with the opportunity to have fun and engage in enjoyable activities.

 Tips: At first, simply request a brief sit from your dog before releasing him for fun or food.
 What if your dog doesn’t sit when you ask?
 Put more distance between your dog and the source of the excitement and try again.
 Gradually work closer to the excitement and extend the time your dog sits.
 Be sure to reward your dog when he starts to anticipate the sit and offers it without your asking.
 This is impulse control at work!

 Get High and Settle

 An important skill for impulse control is the ability to settle in the face of excitement.
 My favorite game for helping dogs learn to quickly calm down when they are super “high” is a tug/down/tug game.
 To play this game, your dog will need to understand a “Drop it” cue, a “Down” cue, and a release such as “Okay” or “Free.”